-ANNAPOLIS, MD — HB 1363, a bill that would require Maryland K-12 public schools to implement green cleaning programs, has successfully passed the House and Senate, according to a press release.
+ANNAPOLIS, MD — HB 1363, a bill that would require Maryland K-12 public schools to implement green cleaning programs, has successfully passed the House and Senate

 The bill now only needs Governor Martin O’Malley''s signature to make the purchase of green cleaning products for use in K-12 public schools throughout the state a law, the release stated.